opentk/opentk.net/learn/chapter2/4-lighting-maps.md

 # Lighting maps
 In the previous tutorial we discussed the possibility of each object having a unique material of its own that reacts differently to light.
 This is great for giving each object a unique look in comparison with other objects in a lighted scene, but still doesn't offer too much flexibility on the visual output of an object.

 In the previous tutorial we defined a material for an entire object as a whole, but objects in the real world usually do not consist of a single material, but consist of several materials.
-Think of a car: its exterior consists of a shiny fabric, it has windows that partly reflect the surrounding environment, its tires are all but shiny so they don't have specular highlights and it has rims that are super shiny (if you actually washed your car alright).
+Think of a car: its exterior consists of a shiny metal, it has windows that partly reflect the surrounding environment, its tires are all but shiny so they don't have specular highlights and it has rims that are super shiny (if you actually washed your car alright).
 The car also has diffuse and ambient colors that are not the same for the entire object; a car displays many different ambient/diffuse colors.
 All by all, such an object has different material properties for each of its different parts.

 So the material system in the previous tutorial isn't sufficient for all but the simplest models so we need to extend the previous system by introducing diffuse and specular maps.
 These allow us to influence the diffuse (and indirectly the ambient component since they're almost always the same anyways) and the specular component of an object with much more precision.